circuitsim/electronic-circuit-simulation/AC Analysis.md

 ## Alternative Methods

 An alternative, useful, method of finding the frequency response of a circuit is pole/zero analysis.
 This is only an optional objective so has not been considered in detail, but again this is not very efficient.
 A more efficient method does exist, and this approximates the frequency response using dominant pole analysis, based upon a method called ‘moment-matching’.
-It is also noteworthy that pole/zero analysis can cause problems when circuits contain more than about 20 charge storage elements [1].
+It is also noteworthy that pole/zero analysis can cause problems when circuits contain more than about 20 charge storage elements, as noted in [The SPICE Book](http://www.amazon.co.uk/The-Spice-Book-Andre-Vladimirescu/dp/0471609269).

 Another technique can be used, using a simple FFT of the output signal when a broadband signal is input to a circuit.
 This, of course, relies on the time domain simulation being linear and accurate, which may not be the case.